Founder Profile

 From business and accounting to family business… to marriage… to baby… then New York… then website design…

-Fast forward over a colorful events that I won’t bore you with, except the part that led me to moving to New York in 2000 with my wife and one year old son (who grew up to be who you know as Riyality Studio today).
-One day in New York a friend asked me to help build a website since I ‘knew about computers’.
+One day in 2009 in New York a friend asked me to help build a website since I ‘knew about computers’.
 Never mind that I didn’t know about computers any more than the next guy, but I figured I would still try to help.

 It seemed my friend had bought a DIY web package from Go Daddy called ‘Website Tonight’ which was their website builder at the time.
 I started using the builder but found that it was limiting because I couldn’t layout elements easily.
 Obviously website builders then were not as sophisticated as now.
 What made it frustrating was that I was comparing to the ease of designing a page that I learned from Microsoft Publisher.
 In Publisher you can easily layout a page with rows columns, text and images, group them, and move them around.